 🧂 Seasoned basmati rice

-Wondering how to season basmati rice?
+Wondering how to season basmati rice as it is done in India?
 The most common basmati rice seasoning spices include cumin seeds, cinnamon sticks, cloves, bay leaf, star anise, and cardamom pods.

 You can also add thinly sliced onions to your flavored rice.